atmguille/the-escapists/readme.md

 Then, we have to make the terminal's font as small as possible.

- Finally, we can run the game running the following command.s
+ Finally, we can run the game running the following commands

 ```bash
 ./main